BroadcomMFD/opsrexx-language-support/README.md

       },
 ```

-> **Note:**
+> **Note**
 > The `zosmf` and `ops` profiles use the host and port for Zowe API ML from the `base` profile.
-Ensure that you do not provide username, password, host, or port directly on the `ops` or `zosmf` profiles.
+Ensure that you do not provide a username, password, host, or port directly on the `ops` or `zosmf` profiles.
 Supplying those options causes Zowe to ignore the API ML token in your base profile and access the service directly.
 For information on how profiles work together in a Zowe team configuration file, see [Using Base Profiles and Tokens with Existing Profiles](https://docs.zowe.org/stable/user-guide/ze-profiles/#using-base-profiles-and-tokens-with-existing-profiles).

 4. In the Zowe Explorer tree view pane, right click on **zosmf** to display a context menu.